Permafrost/TundraTN/README.md

 * `TN_parms` is an optional set of routing hints used when routing the translated document to Trading Networks.

+---

+### tundra.tn.task:restart

+Restarts the given task.
+This service, unlike `wm.tn.task:restartTask`, does not require the task status to be `STOPPED` or `FAILED`, and will restart the given task regardless of its status.

+#### Inputs:

+* `$task` is the Trading Networks task to be restarted.
+Only the `TaskId` of the task must be specified, with the remainder of the `WmTN/wm.tn.rec:Task` structure purely optional.

 ## Contributions

 1. Check out the latest master to make sure the feature hasn't been implemented